Toggle: English / Spanish

 Exams and Tests

-How you describe your symptoms can lead your doctor to suspect appendicitis.
+How you describe your symptoms can lead your health care provider to suspect appendicitis.

-- If you have appendicitis, your pain will increase when the doctor gently presses on your lower right belly area.
+- If you have appendicitis, your pain will increase when your lower right belly area is pressed.

 - If your appendix has ruptured, touching the belly area may cause a lot of pain and lead you to tighten your muscles.